KILTprotocol/spec-ext-credential-api/readme.md

 #### Agreed Verifiable Credential

 The `AgreedCredential` is a partial `KiltCredentialV1`.
-It previews the credential that both the claimer and attester agreed upon.
+It previews the credential that both the claimer and issuer agreed upon.
 Since the `AgreedCredential` is not attested, it doesn't contain the `issuanceDate` and only a partial `proof`.
 The `proof` contains the `type` which is currently limited to `KiltAttestationProofV1` and the `salt` and `commitments`.
 Note that the credential subject MUST be present.